jdevfullstack-tutorials/code-testing/README.md

-if you don't have any idea about code testing, well I say, you are doing it without being aware of doing it.
+if you don't have any idea about code testing, well I say, you are doing it without being aware of it.
 The tendency is to
 run the whole program and manually test whether each part of the